 Your URLs should similarly be clearly structured.
 Rather than having your domain followed by several random letters and numbers, it should clearly indicate where the person is on the site.
 For example, yourdomain.com/blog/8-seo-basics.
 This will also help you add in another keyword, boosting your relevancy.

-SEO Basics 7: Encourage them to engage further with you
+SEO Basics 7: How do I get people to engage with my site?

 Now that you have people on your website, you want to do everything you can to keep them on the page.
 The more a person reads and engages with your website, the easier it will be to help them build a relationship with you.
 They will be more likely to remember your brand and view you as a trusted authority.
 As they prepare to make a purchase, it is a natural inclination to lean towards those with whom they already have a relationship.